- Hunt Them (2) — Infrared (2) — Overdose (2) — Agile (2) — Caught/Zapper (2)

 - Essence Drain (1) — Stalker’s (2) — Elusive (2) — Thick Smoke (2) — Eclipse (3)

-Kaigin is one of my mains, and I’ll be writing an in-depth guide to him soon.
+Kaigin is one of my mains.
+See my guide.
+TO BE UPDATED.
 That will cover a lot more about his gameplay and why I make the various choices I make.
 But I’ll give a quick run-down just the same.

 Focused Assault is probably the only really “good” mod to run on his 1.
 If you’re melee attacking someone, you aim where they are.
 Simple stuff.
 It’s very rare on someone like Kaigin to have multiple targets in different parts of the cone.
 Sure, it happens, but it’s not what you’re focused on anyway.
 You’re not Asana.
 So you don’t really care about the size of the frontal code or the damage dealt to side targets.
 And for Feed on Fear, you don’t really need the health — Kaigin is about not taking damage in the first place.